Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Exercise Needs

-These dogs very much enjoy the great outdoors and will utilize their skills in sniffing and tracking on daily walks.
-Since these dogs are adventurers at heart, it’s best that you have a contained space for them.
-If left unattended, these dogs will most certainly get into trouble due to their wanderlust.
+They enjoy the great outdoors and utilize their sniffing and tracking skills on daily walks.
+Since they are adventurers at heart, it’s best that you have a contained space for them.
+If left unattended, the Smooth Fox Terrier can get into trouble due to their wanderlust.

 tricolor-smooth-fox-terrier-768x511